0

 10/08/2025

-Menopause reshapes the vaginal ecosystem: as ovarian estrogen falls the vaginal lining thins, makes less glycogen (the sugar that feeds protective Lactobacillus bacteria), and the environment becomes less acidic — changes that lead to dryness, irritation, painful sex and more frequent infections, collectively known as genitourinary syndrome of menopause (GSM).
-This study walked through the biology behind those shifts in plain language and explain what treatments - especially local vaginal estrogen and sensible non-hormonal options - can do to restore tissue health and the protective bacterial community.
+Menopause reshapes the vaginal ecosystem: as ovarian estrogen falls, the vaginal lining produces less glycogen — the sugar that feeds protective Lactobacillus bacteria — and the environment becomes less acidic.
+These changes are associated with dryness, irritation, discomfort during sex, and more frequent infections, collectively referred to as genitourinary syndrome of menopause (GSM).
+This piece walks through the biology behind those shifts in plain language and explores what local estrogen and non-hormonal options are commonly discussed in that context.

-When ovarian estrogen falls in menopause, the vaginal lining thins and makes less glycogen (the sugar that feeds protective Lactobacillus bacteria).
-Without that food source, Lactobacillus often declines and the vaginal bacterial community becomes more diverse — which raises vaginal pH and weakens the natural acidic barrier.
+When ovarian estrogen falls in menopause, the vaginal lining produces less glycogen — the sugar that feeds protective Lactobacillus bacteria.
+Without that food source, Lactobacillus often declines and the vaginal bacterial community becomes more diverse, which raises vaginal pH and weakens the natural acidic barrier.

-Those tissue and microbiome changes are closely linked to the symptoms many people experience and call genitourinary syndrome of menopause (GSM): vaginal dryness, burning, pain with intercourse, and more frequent yeast or bacterial infections.
-In other words, these problems aren’t just “normal aging” — they reflect measurable shifts in local biology.
+Those tissue and microbiome changes are closely associated with experiences many people notice and that are grouped together as genitourinary syndrome of menopause (GSM): vaginal dryness, burning, discomfort during intercourse, and more frequent yeast or bacterial infections.
+In other words, these changes aren't just "normal aging" — they reflect measurable shifts in local biology.

 Key takeaways